 Copyright is a legal concept, enacted by most governments, that grants the creator of an original work exclusive rights to its use and distribution, usually for a limited time 50-75 years. ...

 Copyright is automatic meaning everyone has his/her rights without any need to apply for them.
 In practice this means all text, pictures, drawings, music etc., such as the content on this website is protected by copyright.
 You may thus not use any of our pictures or texts without our written consent, even if we publicize the very same material on the net.

-Trademark registration; Holdon is a registered trademark “Holdon® “ in EU, USA and China and an unregistered (but still protected by usage) Holdon™ on other markets.
+Trademark registration; Holdon is a registered trademark “Holdon® “ in EU, USA, UK, Türkia, India, Japan and China among others and an unregistered trademark (but still protected by usage) Holdon™ on other markets.
 Having a registered trademark means that no other entity may use same mark for products in same group of products in the protected states.

 Design (Patent) Protection; A layout of a product can be protected by means of design only, not taking function in consideration.
 As an example Holdon® Midi has design protection in USA and EU among other countries.

 Patent (Utility) protection; is a set of exclusive rights granted by a state to an inventor or assignee for a period of time normally 20 years in exchange for detailed public disclosure of an invention.
 An invention is a solution to a specific technological problem and is a product or a process.